matteoferla/MED27_analysis/README.md

 A [preprint](https://www.biorxiv.org/content/10.1101/2020.10.05.326918v1.full) has the full mammalian complex.

+### Humanise
+It is mouse, but there are only a few missenses with human for MED27 (L5I, S6N, G8S, N55H, S220N, S235N).

+I tried to convert the whole complex automatedly, but got bogged down and never finished: see [humanise](humanise.md).
+Especially given how minor the differences are.

+### Hydrate
+Being a big complex of small protein it is very solvent exposed.
+This is problematic for calculating interface energy when using implicit solvent —cf. barnase-barnstar, G-protein &alpha;-&beta;.
+Hydration however took too long (does not appear to work linearly) and the variants of interest were not interface residues.

 ## Model building

 Prior to finding the preprint, I [attempted to make a model](model_attempts.md).